Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231128-testing-datasets/lesson.md

 Then, you could compare the output CSV file against a reference CSV file by their checksums.
 When using this strategy, it might be necessary to sort your data frame prior to writing a file.

-An example of comparing checksums within a test (maybe this should be a challenge?)
+An example of comparing checksums:

 ```python
 import hashlib